22agulati/AI-Fun/README.md

 ## Thing 1: CS 188 Homework 4 (Optional Coding)
 Used Homework 4's optional coding work in order to explore the idea of the Viterbi algorithm along with how to use Bayes' nets and N-gram models to explore prediction of words and word generation.

+NOTE: I duely accredit the starter code to the UC Berkeley CS 188 staff.
+While this repo is private, I'd like to make sure I'm accrediting the work to the right folks who made the bulk of the project.
+This code was obtained in Fall 2020's iteration of CS 188.